 My name is Eimear and I live in Galway in the west of Ireland.
 This blog started off as bit of a ‘pet project’ to see if I could make all my own clothes.
 Like a lot of people, as I had started to notice a certain imbalance in the way we buy (and throw) clothing.
 Charity shops have far more clothes than they can sell, and a lot of clothing consumption is done without a thought for social and environmental impact.
 Some donated clothes to charity shops are good but don’t sell as they are the wrong shape or size, so I also wanted to see if it was possible to remake them – and remake them better.

-I used sew as a teen and when I left school, I did an apprenticeship in factory cutting, before going to fashion college (changing later to Fine Art print), so I am able to pattern draft and sew, and now my objective is to produce a range of sewing patterns suitable for upcycling clothes with as I found that commercial patterns can be limiting in this regard.
+I used sew as a teen and when I left school, I did an apprenticeship in factory cutting, before going to fashion college (changing later to Fine Art print), so I am able to pattern draft and sew, and now my objective of this blog is to produce a range of sewing patterns suitable for upcycling clothes effectively and sympathetically, as I found that some commercial patterns can be limiting in this regard.

 Patterns are on – https://www.craftsy.com/profile/upsew